Partner / Honolulu

 Defended administrative enforcement actions regarding alleged noncompliance with underground storage tank regulations.
 Evaluated and counseled clients with underground storage tank compliance programs involving substantial retail gasoline operations on all the major Hawaiian islands.

-- Named Best Lawyers in America 2018 for Administrative / Regulatory Law; Environmental Law
+- Selected by attorney peers for inclusion in The Best Lawyers in America 2018 for Administrative / Regulatory Law; and for Environmental Law

 - Named Honolulu Lawyer of the Year 2015--Environmental Law--Hawaii by The Best Lawyers in America; listed in the publication since 2005.